Use cases: web forms

 - Click the To button in the Email parameters to associate the delivery template with the Subscriptions target mapping instead of Recipients.

-- Since the recipients of this delivery haven't confirmed their approval, they are still blacklisted in the database.
-For them to receive this communication, you need to authorize deliveries based on this template to target blacklisted recipients.To do this, click the Exclusions tab.
+- Since the recipients of this delivery haven't confirmed their approval, they are still on the database block list.
+For them to receive this communication, you need to authorize deliveries based on this template to target recipients that are on the block list.To do this, click the Exclusions tab.

-- Click the Edit... link and uncheck the Exclude recipients who no longer want to be contacted (blacklist) option.This option may only be disabled in this type of context.
+- Click the Edit... link and uncheck the Exclude recipients who no longer want to be contacted (blocklist) option.This option may only be disabled in this type of context.

 - Personalize your delivery and insert the confirmation link into the message content.
 This link lets you access the Web form to record subscription confirmation.